loveragabriel/subrayado/README.md

 ## Features

-- **Room-based sessions** — Upload a PDF or ePub, get a 6-character PIN to share with your group (up to 20 concurrent users per room).
+- **Room-based sessions** — Upload a PDF or ePub, get an 8-character PIN to share with your group (up to 20 concurrent users per room).
 - **Real-time highlights** — See other members' highlights appear instantly via WebSockets.
 - **Glossary** — Mark words as glossary entries; a shared sidebar collects all terms with quick dictionary links.
 - **Persistent storage** — Highlights and glossary entries are saved in PostgreSQL.
 They survive page refreshes and reconnections.
 - **Bilingual UI** — Switch between Spanish and English from the home page.
-- **Admin recovery** — Room creator receives a secure admin link to reclaim coordinator privileges.
+- **Admin access** — Room creator receives a secure admin token stored in localStorage.
+Passed via Socket.IO auth handshake to identify coordinator privileges.
 - **Reading schedule** — Optional start/end dates to keep the club on track.

 ## Tech Stack